opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 The time safety margin when boarding a vehicle.

-The board slack is added to the passenger's arrival time at a stop before boarding evaluating which vehicles can be boarded.
+The board slack is added to the passenger's arrival time at a stop, before evaluating which vehicles can be boarded.

-The sole reason for this is to avoid missed connections when there are minor schedule variations.
+This time slack helps model potential delays or procedures a passenger experiences during the process of passing through the boarding location, as well as some minor schedule variation.
 This parameter is intended to be set by agencies not individual users.
-For specific modes, like airplane and subway, that need more time than others, this is also configurable per mode with `boardSlackForMode`.

 Agencies can use this parameter to ensure that the trip planner does not instruct passengers to arrive at the last second.
 This slack is added at every boarding including the first vehicle and transfers except for in-seat transfers and guaranteed transfers.

+For specific modes, like airplane and subway, that need more time than others, this is also configurable per mode with `boardSlackForMode`.

+A related parameter (transferSlack) also helps avoid missed connections when there are minor schedule variations.

 <h3 id="rd_drivingDirection">drivingDirection</h3>